sid-sethi/F3UTER/README.md

 # F3UTER - Finding 3' UnTranslated Expressed Regions

 This repository contains the analysis code for F3UTER.

+## Licence

+Copyright 2020 Astex Therapeutics Ltd.

+This repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [LICENSE](LICENSE) file (GNU General Public License) for more details.

+## Contents

 The contents are listed in the order of performed analysis.

-## Contents

 ### 1. [**ER_data_processing**](ER_data_processing)
 Processing of ER data from Zhang et al 2020